 Our fees are payable by monthly direct debit, so six half terms fees are spread across twelve monthly payments.
 As a result, there will be an August payment, even though there will be no classes in August.
 If you prefer to pay by Half Termly direct debit (ie 6 payments a year) this is fine by us, just let us know so that we can set it up this way.
 All payments are protected by the Direct Debit Guarantee.
 Visit GoCardless for more information.

 Is there a "Pay as you Go" option?

 TSPA is a not-for-private-profit Social Enterprise family run company with a mission to provide a service to the community, but it is a company and as such we must make some kind of profit in order to survive, let alone thrive and grow.
 We do not answer to shareholders, but we are not a charity that receives grants or donations so we must charge for our services.
 We believe therefore that value for money is the most important thing to our customers.
 We have never set out to be the cheapest, but we are aiming to be the best.
 We want you to know that your money is being used to provide quality experiences to your children.

-Fees paid by parents contribute towards the cost of renting the Studio from The Link, paying our tutors for their services, the cost of administrative work and insurance etc and other costs related to running an organisation that has around 400 visits a week.
+Fees paid by parents contribute towards the cost of rent and running the Performing Arts Centre from The Link, paying our tutors for their services, the cost of administrative work and insurance etc and other costs related to running an organisation that has around 400 visits a week.
 As we grow the workload becomes greater and we need to grow our team to be able to cope, so our costs are always increasing faster than our fees.

 What happens if my child misses a class?